Matrix De Rham complex and quantum A-infinity algebras: The BV-differential and the bracket.

-The matching of signs is verified by using the general formalism of the Koszul rule, via multiplying the odd elements by associated odd parameters, verifying that the signs match in the degree zero case etc. The second term in formula for action of (\ref{deltaAA}) on :
+This is the term corresponding to the first term in the definition of the noncommutative Batalin-Vilkovisky operator acting on the product of the two cyclic words.
+The matching of signs is verified by using the general formalism of the Koszul rule, via multiplying the odd elements by associated odd parameters and verifying that the signs match in the even degree case.
+The second term is

-Assume first that the erased terms $\widehat{A_{\rho _{p},\theta }^{\beta }}$ and $\widehat{A_{\rho _{q},\beta }^{\theta }}$ are not sitting next to each other , i.e. $p+1<q$.
+Assume first that the erased terms $\widehat{A_{\rho _{p},\theta }^{\beta }}$ and $\widehat{A_{\rho _{q},\beta }^{\theta }}$ are not sitting next to each other, i.e. $p+1<q$.
 Then, rewriting this expression so that the pairs of terms with the same repeating lower and upper indexes follow one after the other, gives